koronkowy/koronkowy/README.md

 -   [Open Web Application Security Project (OWASP) Portland Chapter](https://owasp.org/www-chapter-portland/) & [Seattle Chapter](https://owasp.org/www-chapter-seattle/): I am a lifetime member of the [OWASP organization](https://owasp.org/) and am connected to the Portland chapter.
 Soon, I want to be involved in the Seattle chapter.

--   [CTRL-H - PDX Makerspace](https://pdxhackerspace.org/): I am a patron of the Portland [hackerspace](https://en.wikipedia.org/wiki/Hackerspace) currently but I have also participated in and attended regular meetups there such as PDX Exploit Workshop (a security meetup), [Dork Bot](https://dorkbotpdx.org/) (a makerspace focused meetup), Open Hack Nights and Open Houses (general meetups)

 Past Organizations
 ==================